 Since Iceborne is an expansion, you need a copy of World to play.
 But you also have to complete World‘s campaign and reach Hunter Rank 16 before you can travel to Hoarfrost Reach to start the expansion’s story.

-The full list of Iceborne monsters hasn’t been revealed, but so far we know Hoarfrost Reach will include both new monsters, old monsters, and variants on existing monsters from World.
+The full list of Iceborne monsters hasn’t been revealed, but so far we know Hoarfrost Reach will include new monsters, old monsters, and variants on existing monsters from World.
 Here are the large monsters Capcom has announced so far for Iceborne:

 - Velkhana: The aforementioned Elder Dragon, Velkhana uses ice attacks.
 But expect more from Velkhana, as Capcom has hinted at a surprise or two.
 Elder Dragons typically have dynamic movesets, so Velkhana figures to be a mighty foe worthy of the leading baddie role in Iceborne.

-- Beotodus: New to Iceborne, Beotodus is a piscine wyvern who burrows into the snow and “swims” around like massive snow shark.
+- Beotodus: New to Iceborne, Beotodus is a piscine wyvern who burrows into the snow and “swims” around like a massive snow shark.
 Like other piscine wyverns (Lavasioth, Jyuratodus), you’ll have to lure Beotodus out of the snow to make solid contact.

 - Tigrex: Originally featured in Monster Hunter Freedom 2, Tigrex is technically a flying wyvern but he stays on the ground.
 Also featured in the beta, Tigrex is extremely nimble, making him a tough foe to dodge.